marcoreps/lumos_RE/README.md

   - Reverse engineer the intended autofocus system using the two red focus-assist laser points
   - Investigate `/lumos/camera/start_autofocus`, `/lumos/camera/stop_autofocus`, `/camera/measure_distance`, and related MCU commands
   - Find out whether the unfinished/prototype autofocus implementation can be made reliable

+- [ ] **Subsystems
+  - mcu1 is the gcode interpreter, galvo mirror and mopa controller
+  - mcu2 is doing non-time-critical tasks such as z-height stepper control and watching the job-start-push-button
+  - we have identified some more control words and responses for the Raycus UV source.
+Can we maybe listen in on the rs232 communication again see if there are more new ones?

 ---